ReasonPsycho/Reasonable2D/README.md

 # Reasonable2D

-Originally a project created at course called "Two-Dimensional Video Games" at Lodz University of Technology.
+Originally a project created at course called "Dwuwymiarowe gry komputerowe" (Two-Dimensional Video Games) at Lodz University of Technology.
 It is now my passion project.